ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 IPTC photo and video metadata assertions have the label `stds.iptc` and represent  properties from the [IPTC Photo Metadata Standard](https://www.iptc.org/std/photometadata/specification/IPTC-PhotoMetadata) and [Video Metadata Standard](https://www.iptc.org/standards/video-metadata-hub/recommendation/) that describe ownership, rights, and descriptive metadata about an asset.
 IPTC properties are  stored in JSON-LD format using the XMP field names and structures specified in these standards.

-Earlier versions of the C2PA specification defined the `stds.iptc.photo-metedata` label for IPTC photo metadata; the current `stds.iptc` includes video metadata as well.
+Earlier versions of the C2PA specification defined the `stds.iptc.photo-metedata` label for IPTC photo metadata; the current `stds.iptc` assertion includes video metadata as well.

 For example: